 I actually love change.
 Throughout my career I worked as a Change Management Consultant for large organisations and I was in my element in this role.

 Change doesn’t phase me.
 I’m trained to find solutions.
-Change is an opportunity, a chance to grow, to develop and learn.
+I know and believe change is an opportunity, a chance to grow, to develop and learn.

 I Can’t Believe It!

-I have used this product since my stoma was formed 8 years ago.
+I have used my ostomy product since my stoma was formed just over 8 years ago.
 It works perfectly for me.
 I love it.
 I’ve never had an issue with it.
 It is very much my security blanket.

 Having a stoma is a positive thing for me.
 My life before it was not good.
 My bowel was completely non functioning due to a severe rectal prolapse.
 My Stoma Story has the full details of this chapter of my chronic illness journey.

 Just because I’m happy having a stoma, it doesn’t mean it’s easy.
 A stoma creates it’s own set of challenges.
 It takes a while to feel confident in many circumstances and, add in a rare debilitating bone disease, a whole range of life changing compexities are presented.

 So the news of “your product has been discontinued”, is a little beyond disconcerting!!
 To be completely honest, it’s slightly terrifying.